Regd.No.: 126198/071/072

 Day 20 : Trek to Kangbachen 3,900 m – 06 hrs.

-After the most memorable and fabulous time at Pang Pema and Kanchenjunga North Base Camp, morning walk leads to a long descend with few short climbs and the retracing the journey back by the same route to camp at Kambachen.
+After the most memorable and fabulous time at Pang Pema and Kanchenjunga North Base Camp, the morning walk leads to a long descent with few short climbs and the retracing of the journey back by the same route to camp at Kambachen.

 Food